muratk5n/thirdwave/en/README.md

 ---

-If there is an `import` for a library, utility code and cannot find it as a package, its `.py` file will be under that year's archive.
+How to get the code references here?
+If there is an `import` for a library, but it is not an official Python lib, its `.py` file will be under that year's archive.
 For example `yf.py` is under `en/tweets/2022` folder.

 ---